Philadelphia Attorney for College Academic Hearings

 The Law Offices of Lloyd Long represents students in academic disciplinary hearings at UPenn, Drexel, Temple, La Salle, SJU, CCP, Thomas Jefferson University, the Pennsylvania Academy of Fine Arts (PAFA), University of the Arts (UArts), University of the Sciences (USciences), Chestnut Hill College, Moore College of Art and Design, Gratz College, Pierce College, Holy Family University, Bryn Mawr College, Villanova University, and other institutions of higher learning.

-If your son, daughter, or grandchild was arrested and charged with a crime at college, or is under investigation for suspected violations of their school’s Code of Conduct, defense attorney Lloyd Long is ready to fight to protect your loved one’s rights.
-For a free and confidential legal consultation about a student hearing or criminal charge against a student or minor in the Philadelphia region, contact our law offices online, or call (215) 525-6818.
+If your son, daughter, or grandchild was arrested and charged with a crime at college, or is under investigation for suspected violations of their school’s Code of Conduct, Philadelphia academic hearing defense attorney Lloyd Long is ready to fight to protect your loved one’s rights.
+For a free and confidential legal consultation about a student hearing or criminal charge against a student or minor in the Philadelphia region, contact our Philadelphia criminal defense lawyers at our law offices online, or call (215) 302-0171.